gpe-mw-training/planner-labs/README.md

 Resource Planner is included in the JBoss BPM Suite distribution for Business Central and KIE Server.
 In this section we will review the required instructions to enable authoring and run time for the Resource Planner.

-1. Open a terminal window and change to the business central EAP instance configuration folder and edith the `application-roles.properties` file:
+1. Open a terminal window and change to the business central EAP instance configuration directory and edit the `application-roles.properties` file:
   ```bash
   cd ~/lab/bpms/bc/standalone/configuration
   pluma  application-roles.properties